Comedians react with horror at Will Smith’s Oscar slap

 Pinkett Smith revealed in 2018 that she was diagnosed with alopecia.
 She has often discussed the challenges of hair loss on Instagram and other social media platforms.

 Some commentators noted that alopecia is a painful experience that many Black women go through and should not be joked about.
-Rock himself helped create the documentary “Good Hair,” exploring why African American women and their relationship to their hair.
+Rock himself helped create the documentary “Good Hair,” exploring African American women and their relationship to their hair.

 However unfunny Rock’s joke was, it paled in comparison to some awards show digs in years past, including from acerbic Ricky Gervais, who has skewered the likes of Leonardo DiCaprio, Judy Dench and Felicity Huffman.